 Father’s and mothers both play a pivotal and important role in a child’s life.
 Although there are many times where a parent’s behavior may not be conducive to the best interest of the child, the courts will look favorably on a father who wishes to pursue a meaningful relationship with their child.
 This means that you will be ready to financially contribute to the support of your child, and will have a court order that protects your rights to timesharing and custody.
 Remember, non payment of child support is a serious matter, but non-payment of child support is not a reason for the mother to withhold timesharing once a timesharing order has been entered.

-Parental Rights Attorney – Tampa, Lutz, Clearwater, Dade City
+Parental Rights Attorney – Tampa, Lutz, Apollo Beach, Clearwater, Dade City, Florida

 Nilo J Sanchez & Associates has 25 years of experience fighting for mother’s rights and father’s rights in Tampa Bay.
 Every situation is very unique, and Attorney Sanchez provides his clients with the compassionate and knowledgeable representation.
 As a top-rated Tampa Bay Child Custody attorney, Mr. Sanchez knows how to navigate difficult custody cases, particularly as it pertains to parental rights and paternity.
 For an affordable consultation with Nilo J Sanchez & Associates call 813-879-4600 today.